 Improving connection performance means either reducing the latency on connections between data centers, the path that microservice workflows take or making compensatory improvements in user-to-application connectivity to offset the additional microservice workflow delays.
 The latter would mean speeding up the virtual private network overall, which usually isn't an option, so focus on whether the cost of the improved data center interconnection (DCI) facility would be justified.

 If you can't improve connection performance, you'll have to constrain where microservices are placed.
 If there are a few hosting locations that have better connectivity with other hosting points, hosting all microservices in these natural hubs will improve performance overall.
 You may also be able to make selective improvements in DCI performance to create such a natural hub point.

-The alternative to this is to "amend" the rule of microservice sharing.
-Because any copy of a microservice can handle work equally well -- and because scaling microservices under load involves spinning up new instances of the microservices anyway -- you may want to deploy several copies of a given microservice, each serving a specific user community or group of applications.
+The alternative to this is to "" the rule of microservice sharing.
+Because any copy of a microservice can handle work equally well -- and because scaling microservices under load involves spinning up instances of the microservices anyway -- you may want to deploy several copies of a given microservice, each serving a specific user community or group of applications.

-If every application or user community is considered separately when planning where to host microservices, it's possible that even widely distributed hosting points can be accommodated at acceptable QoE by picking an optimum place (or range of places) to host a dedicated set of "community microservices."
+If every application or user community is considered separately when where to host microservices, it's possible that even widely distributed hosting points can be accommodated at acceptable QoE by picking an optimum place (or range of places) to host a dedicated set of "community microservices."
 As long as application lifecycle management processes are tuned to insure these copies never get out of sync, the benefits of microservices are preserved.